 We meet officially twice a year, in the spring and fall, and occasionally a one-day hammer-in will take place among members living close together.

-Our next event will be the 2017 Spring Conference, a one day event on 6th of May, at Kootenay Forge in Crawford Bay, BC.
-Our demonstrator, Kevin Kratz, will lead us in a hands-on workshop on forging a frying pan.
+Our latest event was the 2017 Spring Conference, a one day event on 6th of May, at Kootenay Forge in Crawford Bay, BC.
+Our demonstrator, Kevin Kratz, led us in a hands-on workshop on forging a frying pan.

 A More Recent Event: Newell on Tool (Steel)